Employment website: Job postings

-Metasearch and vertical search engines

-Some web sites are simply search engines that collect results from multiple independent job boards.
-This is an example of both metasearch (since these are search engines which search other search engines) and vertical search (since the searches are limited to a specific topic - job listings).

-Some of these new search engines primarily index traditional job boards.
-These sites aim to provide a "one-stop shop" for job-seekers who don't need to search the underlying job boards.
-In 2006, tensions developed between the job boards and several scraper sites, with Craigslist banning scrapers from its job classifieds and Monster.com specifically banning scrapers through its adoption of a robots exclusion standard on all its pages while others have embraced them.

-Industry specific posting boards are also appearing.
-These consolidate all the vacancies in a very specific industry.
-The largest "niche" job board is Dice.com which focuses on the IT industry.
-Many industry and professional associations offer members a job posting capability on the association website.
+Niche job boards have increasingly focused on providing targeted job listings for specific industries or roles, connecting candidates with relevant employers more efficiently.
+Examples include boards dedicated to airport jobs and government positions.
+USAJobs.gov serves as the United States' official federal employment website, aggregating job listings from over 500 federal agencies.

 Employer review website

 An employer review website is a type of employment website where past and current employees post comments about their experiences working for a company or organization.
 An employer review website usually takes the form of an internet forum.
 Typical comments are about management, working conditions, and pay.
 Although employer review websites may produce links to potential employers, they do not necessarily list vacancies.

 Websites providing information and advice for employees, employers and job seekers

-Although many sites that provide access to job advertisements include pages with advice about writing resumes and CVs, performing well in interviews, and other topics of interest to job seekers there are sites that specialize in providing information of this kind, rather than job opportunities.
+Although many sites that provide access to job advertisements include pages with advice about writing résumés and CVs, performing well in interviews, and other topics of interest to job seekers there are sites that specialize in providing information of this kind, rather than job opportunities.
 One such is Working in Canada.
 It does provide links to the Canadian Job Bank.
 However, most of its content is information about local labor markets (in Canada), requirements for working in various occupations, information about relevant laws and regulations, government services and grants, and so on.
 Most items could be of interest to people in various roles and conditions including those considering career options, job seekers, employers and employees.